lindahlf/machine-learning/Lab3/README.md

 Final mean classification accuracy  94.6 with standard deviation 3.65
 ```

+1. The classification accuracy is marginally improved with the boosted tree compared to the boosted naive bayesian classifier.
+Both method seem to be equally good for this dataset.
+2. In this case the decision boundary is a piecewise continous straight line, which probably stems from the fact that the tree classfies each instance binary.
+With the non-bosted version its simply a straight line that cannot separate the data.
+The boosted version is able to tailor itself around the data so that the clusters can be separated.
+3. In this case boosting improves the accuracy, although it is rather good for the non-boosted verion as well.

 #### Vowels dataset classified using decision tree classifier

 ![alt text](https://github.com/lindahlf/machine-learning/blob/master/Lab3/lab3py/ass6vow.png "ass6vow")